brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 |2|4|
 |3|3|

-Wait, what?
-I'd expected to see `3,2,1` in the `row_number` column.
-Despite restricting my query to only three rows, the window functions in the common table expression are still seeing the whole table, with five rows!
-If I move the condition up into the common table expression where the window function is:
+I originally expected to see `3,2,1` in the `row_number` column.
+Despite restricting my query to only three rows, the window functions in the CTE are still seeing the whole table, with five rows!
+If I move the condition up into the CTE where the window function is:

 ```sql title="Applying condition in the window function CTE"
 SELECT